Pink Floyd Revisited

-Pink Floyd Revisited is a live DVD recorded by rock band Mostly Autumn in 2004.
+Pink Floyd Revisited is a live DVD recorded by rock band Mostly Autumn in 2004 and released in 2005.
 This was a recording of a one-off concert at the Civic Hall in Stratford-Upon-Avon where they played a whole set of Pink Floyd covers.
 It was only available for a limited period of time and has become quite sought after by Mostly Autumn fans.
 The V Shows DVD was also included in the same box making it a double DVD set.